zendframework/zf2-documentation/docs/languages/en/ref/overview.rst

 Framework 2 is implemented using 100% object-oriented code and uses most of the new features of PHP 5.3 such as `namespaces`_, `late static binding`_, `lambda functions and closures`_.

-Zend Framework 2 is the evolution of Zend Framework 1 a successfully PHP framework with more than 15 million of downloads.
+Zend Framework 2 is the evolution of Zend Framework 1 - a successfully PHP framework with more than 15 million downloads.
 Because we used the new features of the PHP 5.3, *ZF2* is not backward compatible with *ZF1* that requires PHP 5.2.
 We also tested *ZF2* on PHP 5.4 and it works fine but we decided to have PHP 5.3 as requirement.